Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 How many casinos are in Indiana?

 Indiana has 13 licensed casino properties as of 2026, including Horseshoe Hammond, Hard Rock Casino Northern Indiana, Hollywood Casino, Caesars Southern Indiana, and French Lick Resort.
-Most have moved operations inland under IGC Resolution 2019-115.
+Indiana historically required riverboat casinos, but most have received approval to move operations inland under IGC Resolution 2019-115.

 Who regulates gambling in Indiana?

 The Indiana Gaming Commission (IGC) regulates all casino gaming, sports wagering, and paid fantasy sports in Indiana.
+The IGC issues Certificates of Authority to licensed sportsbook operators and oversees all 13 land-based casino properties.
 Website: in.gov/igc.
 Phone: 317-233-0046.

 Does Indiana have a self-exclusion program?